Macker85/finding-football/README.md

 # Feature to implement
 Links to shopping sites for recommended equipment.
 This would add another reason for visitation and potentially add commercial partnerships.

+# Testing
+All pages were tested on Google Chrome, Safari and Firefox

 # HTML validation
 The W3C HTML Validation Service was used to validate the HTML of the website.
 All errors were fixed.